 A review of over 130 studies by Rudroff and Sosnoff, published in Frontiers in Neurology in 2018, found something interesting.
 It discovered that CBD could reduce inflammation in the body, improve mobility, and reduce pain in patients with multiple sclerosis.
 The reviewers said CBD was “Anti-inflammatory, antioxidative, antiemetic, antipsychotic, and neuroprotective.”

-- Better Sleep: The body needs sleep to rebuild and heal the muscle tears associated with weightlifting.
+The body needs sleep to rebuild and heal the muscle tears associated with weightlifting.
 If you don’t get enough rest, your body has problems synthesizing protein into muscle.
-There is a suggestion that CBD helps create a relaxed and sleepy effect.
+Sleep impacts almost every tissue in the body, including breathing, the immune system, and growth & stress hormones.

-- Increased Energy: It is tough to do a great workout when you feel sluggish.
+It is tough to do a great workout when you feel sluggish.
 CBD could help by regulating the blood sugar levels in your body.
 This, in turn, impacts the level of insulin you produce.
-By maintaining a lower level of insulin, the body burns more glucose into energy, rather than converting it to fat.
+By maintaining a lower insulin level, the body burns more glucose into energy rather than converting it to fat.
 As well as seeing better muscle-building results, you may also enjoy having more ‘zip’ in your workouts.

 Bodybuilders Using CBD

-- Lee Priest: Born Lee Andre McCutcheon, this Australian bodybuilder used to compete in the International Federation of BodyBuilders (IFBB).
+- Lee Priest: Born Lee Andre McCutcheon, this Australian bodybuilder competed in the International Federation of BodyBuilders (IFBB).
 There, he won a multitude of titles over a career that spanned almost two decades.
 Priest has recently spoken out over how CBD has proven more beneficial to him than opioids.

 - Joey Swoll: Joey Sergo is a leader in the fitness industry and has featured in numerous fitness and bodybuilding magazines.
 These days, he offers online coaching, but only for serious trainees.
 One look at his physique suggests that he employs a brutal training regime of his own.
 He is another big name in the fitness industry that apparently uses and endorses CBD for recovery.